Skip to main content

 GDPR Integration

-If you already maintain Records of Processing Activities (ROPA) under GDPR Article 30, AI Comply HQ's documentation can cross-reference your existing data processing records.
-The data governance sections of your AI Act documentation build on, rather than duplicate, your GDPR compliance work.
+Already keeping Records of Processing Activities (ROPA) under GDPR Article 30?
+AI Comply HQ's documentation can cross-reference those existing data processing records.
+The data governance sections of your AI Act documentation build on your GDPR work rather than duplicating it.

 ISO and Standards Alignment

-If your organisation is certified under ISO 27001 (information security), ISO 42001 (AI management systems), or similar standards, AI Comply HQ maps documentation sections to the corresponding standard clauses.
-This helps you identify where existing ISO documentation satisfies AI Act requirements and where additional content is needed.
+If your organisation is certified under ISO 27001 (information security), ISO 42001 (AI management systems), or something similar, we map documentation sections to the matching standard clauses.
+That shows you where your existing ISO documentation already satisfies an AI Act requirement, and where you still need to add something.

 Compliance Calendar

-AI Comply HQ maintains a compliance calendar that integrates with your organisation's key dates: the August 2, 2026 deadline for high-risk systems, annual documentation review cycles, post-market monitoring report dates, and regulatory update checkpoints.
+AI Comply HQ keeps a compliance calendar wired to your organisation's key dates: the August 2, 2026 deadline for high-risk systems, your annual documentation review cycles, post-market monitoring report dates, and regulatory update checkpoints.

 Start Building Your Documentation Today

 You do not need to read 400 pages of regulation.
-You do not need to hire a consultant for a six-month engagement.
-You do not need to build documentation templates from scratch.
+You do not need to sign a consultant up for a six-month engagement.
+You do not need to build documentation templates from a blank page.

 You need to answer questions about your AI system.
-AI Comply HQ handles the rest.
+We will take it from there.

 Start Your Free Compliance Assessment

-For more context on the EU AI Act's requirements, explore our EU AI Act Risk Assessment Guide and the Best EU AI Act Compliance Tools Compared.
+Want more grounding in what the regulation actually asks for first?
+Read our EU AI Act Risk Assessment Guide and our roundup of the Best EU AI Act Compliance Tools Compared.

 Ready to assess your EU AI Act compliance?